Boundary Waters/Voyageur Waterway

 The designated area is home to 400 plant species, of which 13 are rare.
 Plant species found on the cliffs of North and South Fowl Lakes are relics of another era, and are more typically found in sub-arctic, arctic and western mountain regions.
 Two-billion-year old micro-fossils, the oldest in North America, are found along Gunflint and North Lakes.

 A true water highway, the Boundary Waters has witnessed over 10,000 years of human history.
-This is evident in the 124 known archeological sites along its banks, which include pictographs and Paleo-Indian tool stone quarries, and the portages and campsites travelled by Voyageurs, missionaries, explorers and settlers after the arrival of the Europeans.
+This is evident in the 124 known archeological sites along its banks, which include pictographs and Paleo-Indian tool stone quarries, and the portages and campsites travelled for centuries by Voyageurs, Indigenous Peoples, missionaries, explorers and settlers.
 Many of these portages and campsites are still in use to this day.

 Historical sites along this waterway include fur trading posts on the Pigeon River at Lac D’Orignal and Fort Charlotte, and the Grand Portage, the North West Company’s major fur-trade depot and stockade in interior Canada, which was the site of the annual ‘Rendezvous’ where 600 to 800 men from the Northern and Montreal fur brigades met for revelry and to exchange goods.
 The region is closely linked with many of Canada’s early explorers, such as Allouez (1666), Du Lhut (1678), de la Noue (1722), La Verendrye (1731), Alexander Henry (1775), and North West Company men Frobisher, Fraser, McTavish, Mackenzie and Thompson (1783).

-This region is also home to important historical sites, such as where British North American – U.S. disputes occurred following the American War of Independence (1776) and the Treaty of Paris (1783); the Webster-Ashburton Treaty resolving boundary disputes (1842); and the surrender of Ojibwa lands in the Robinson–Superior Treaties (1850).
+This region is also home to other important historical sites, such as where British North American – U.S. disputes occurred following the American War of Independence (1776) and the Treaty of Paris (1783); the Webster-Ashburton Treaty resolving boundary disputes (1842); and signing of the Robinson–Superior Treaties (1850).